yast/yast.github.io/doc/autoyast-development.md

 The interface of <YaST module name\>_auto.rb is similar to the proposal structure and consists of functions that can be accessed using arguments.

 Currently there are two implementation ways.
-For newer AutoYaST control files we are prefering a <YaST module name\>_auto.rb file which is based on the *::Installation::AutoClient* class (second suggestion).
+For newer AutoYaST control files we are preferring a <YaST module name\>_auto.rb file which is based on the *::Installation::AutoClient* class (second suggestion).

 The return values are in both cases the same.